Updated for Warlords of Draenor

 - Shadowstep is best used for fights that demand quick target switching/rapid movement.
 It’s more versatile than C&D since you can teleport to an ally (such as a healer) or NPC and don’t necessarily have to attack.
 It’s also more “Rogue-like” than Burst of speed.
 A decently short cooddown lets you use if fairly often.
 It also places you behind the opponent (avoiding his dodge) for that 8 second Kidney Shot.
 Shadowstep to kick, or sap, or to change levels.

 - Burst of Speed is effectively constant fast movement, usable while stealthed, stacks with Nightstalker, and lets get you around the place very quickly.
-It’s cheap, has no cooldown, and gets you out of the occasional snare.
+It’s fairly cheap, has no cooldown, and gets you out of the occasional snare.
 You can sprint with a flag all the way to your base.

 - Prey on the Weak will be a small overall DPS add against you opponents, more if others are attacking the same opponent.
 Works well with Killing Spree.
 Stun him and then Spree him with the damage bonus.

 - Dirty Tricks is redundant with Glyph of Blind, so skip it, especially since it doesn’t wipe DOTs that the other guy put on your opponent.
 Useful if you’re dueling a lot, but that’s about it.

 Tier 6, level 90: Combo Point abilities.
 All have their uses, but Anticipation is the easiest to use and Marked the most flexible.

 - Shuriken Toss is only useful if you expect to be out of Melee range for extended periods of time, such as when fighting hunters.
 Otherwise either Marked for Death or Anticipation is superior.

-- Anticipation is more useful in all other situations to avoid wasting combo points.
+- Anticipation is more useful in all situations to avoid wasting combo points.
 It allows you to do two finishers in a row.